Dairy Cow Breeds. Best breeds for a family milk cow.

 These cattle aren’t bulky like beef cattle breeds of the same weight.
 They are simply tall and large framed.

 Holstein cattle have been bred to produce large quantities of milk.
-Holstein cattle will produce around 23,000 lbs of milk per year, which is ends up being about 9 gallons of milk per day.
+Holstein cattle will produce around 23,000 lbs of milk per year, which ends up being about 9 gallons of milk per day.

 The milk they produce doesn’t have as high of a fat or protein content as some of the other breeds, as these ladies work to produce larger quantities.